August 23, 2024 plants that can harm your dogs

 Toxic Components

-Daffodils contain lycorine, an alkaloid with strong emetic properties.
-The bulbs are particularly toxic, though the entire plant poses risks.
-Lycorine can cause severe gastrointestinal upset and other health issues in dogs.
-The highest concentration of toxins in daffodil bulbs increases the risk if your dog digs them up and ingests them.
+Lycorine can cause major gastrointestinal upset and other health issues in dogs.
+The highest concentration of toxins is in the daffodil bulbs.
+So you’ll want to be careful with letting your dog dig them up and ingests them.

 Symptoms in Dogs